Making Use of our Tunneling Server

 ServiceHandler.init(`wss://controllers.newbluefx.com/tunnel/${tunnel}`);

-Note: The ServiceHandler.init function will actually do this automatically if the wsTunnel value is found in the query string.
-In fact, if called with no arguments at all, the init function will try all possible connections to find the best way to communicate the Captivate API server.
+> **Note:** The `ServiceHandler.init` function will actually do this automatically if the `wsTunnel` value is found in the query string.
+In fact, if called with no arguments at all, the `init` function will try all possible connections to find the best way to communicate the Captivate API server.

-WebHook Tunnel
+### WebHook Tunnel <a href="#webhook-tunnel" id="webhook-tunnel"></a>

 Finally, some data controllers might benefit from being able to receive data pushed from an arbitrary internet location.
 For that purpose, you may use our secure cloud-based WebHook tunnel service.